Macross 7

+Synopsis

 Thirty-five years after the events of the original The Super Dimension Fortress Macross, a spacecraft called Macross 7 leads the 37th colonial fleet on a colonization mission into deep space.
 The story focuses on the fleet's encounters with an alien force called the Protodeviln, and especially events surrounding a rock and roll band called Fire Bomber, consisting of Basara Nekki (lead singer), Mylene Flare Jenius (seventh daughter of Maximilian Jenius and Milia Fallyna Jenius), Ray Lovelock, and full blooded Zentradi Veffidas Feaze.

 The fleet's flagship is the Macross 7, which is actually composed of two parts: Battle 7 and City 7.
 Battle 7 is the fore section of the ship.
 It is a fully transformable battle carrier that is able to separate itself from City 7 during battle.
 Battle 7 is captained by original series regular Maximilian Jenius, who is also the commander of the entire fleet.
 The much larger back section of the two part ship is known as City 7 and is the main civilian population center of the fleet, containing a population in excess of one million people.
 The mayor of City 7 is the estranged wife of Maximilian Jenius, Milia Fallyna Jenius.
 City 7 features a "shell" that can close in order to protect the civilian population during battle.

 In the seventh year of their mission the Macross 7 fleet encounters an unknown alien enemy.
-This new mysterious enemy is composed of heavily modified Valkyries led by a man named Gigile.
+This new mysterious enemy is composed of heavily modified Valkyries led by a man named Gigil.
 In the first encounter, the Macross 7 engages the enemy with squadrons of their own Valkyries.
 This conventional warfare does little to stop the attack however.
 The enemy's tactics are different from the average rogue, or 'uncultured', Zentradi that are encountered in space travel.
 In the first battle with the Macross 7 fleet, the new enemy's main tactic is to extract an energy form called 'Spiritia' from the Valkyrie pilots, leaving them in a vegetative state.

 Civilian musician Basara Nekki has a modified red state of the art VF-19 "Fire" Valkyrie of his own, and goes out to engage the enemy of his own accord.
 His VF-19 has an unusual control scheme that mimics a guitar, and he does not attack the enemy with weapons, choosing instead to fire speaker pods into enemy mecha, and playing his songs to the enemy.
 In the first few encounters, Basara's music does little to drive the enemy away, and the Macross 7 fleet's ace pilot, Gamlin Kizaki is bewildered and annoyed by Basara's endeavor, claiming that it interferes with the other pilots during combat.